colymba/GridFieldBulkEditingTools/README.md

 * Download and copy module in SilverStripe root directory

 ## 3.0.0 deprecations
-The 3.x versions of this module require SilverStripe 4.x+, and PHP 5.5 or above.
+The 3.x versions of this module require SilverStripe 4.x+, and PHP 5.5 or above:

+* Namespaces are implemented, and some class names have changed (see `.upgrade.yml` for mapping)

 ## 2.0.0 deprecations
 Major deprections in latest 2.0.0 release: